Anelisiw3/My-Portfolio/README.md

  ## My portfolio

  Welcome to my portfolio!
-This is a personal website showcasing my background,skills,services and contacts.
+This is a personal website showcasing my background, skills, services and contacts.
 ## Features
 -**About Me**: Information about my self

 -**Skills**: Information about my soft and technical skills

--**Sercives**: Information about what I am rendering for now
+-**Services**: Information about what I am rendering for now

+-**Contact: Information about my contact details

 ## Technology used
 -**HTML**